anmagx/frankentrack/README.md

 ### Third-Party Components

-This software incorporates several third-party components with their own licenses:
+This software incorporates several third-party components with their own licenses.
+See the about tab in the program for full attribution.

-- **pseyepy**: Apache License 2.0 (Copyright 2017 Ben Deverett) - Modified for Windows compatibility
-- **libusb-1.0**: LGPL v2.1 - Dynamically linked for USB device communication

-See [NOTICE](NOTICE) for complete attribution and license information.

 ## Support